 The pilot script starts the listener and invokes the encrypter program for each completed segment.
-The archiver script waits for completed volumes and writes them to tape using tar.
+The archiver script waits for completed volumes and writes them to tape using the tar archive utility.
 The archiver also manages the tape library, prompting for more tapes when all the tapes in the library have been filled.